 This program is an economic advocacy strategy to help survivors of domestic violence gain or regain employment during or after abuse.
 In so doing, this program carries the potential to reduce the economic control that prevent victims from leaving abusive situations that often result in injury and death.

 Included in the Empowerment Program is The Railway Café.
-Opening in late summer 2022, The Café will provide hands on job training, skill development and stopgap employment, while hosting community events and providing healthy food options to the constellation of health and human service organizations that are co-located around The Laurel Center.
+Opening soon, The Café will provide hands on job training, skill development and stopgap employment, while hosting community events and providing healthy food options to the constellation of health and human service organizations that are co-located around The Laurel Center.